joelmoss/froxy/README.md

 ## Features

-- Real-time bundling of Javascript and CSS.
+- Real-time bundling of JS, JSX and CSS.
 - Import CSS and other static assets (images, fonts, etc.)
 - Serve assets from anywhere within the Rails root. (eg. `/app/views/layouts/application.css`, or `/lib/utils/time.js`)
 - Side loaded JS/CSS for your layouts and views.